benhoyt/benhoyt.github.com/writings/2020-05-18-the-state-of-the-awk.md

 relevant: you may not see it, but it's all around you.
 Many Linux administrators and DevOps engineers use it to transform data or diagnose issues via log files.
-A version of AWK is installed on almost all Unix-based machines, including macOS, Linux, and BSD variants.</p>

-<p>In addition to ad-hoc usage, many large open source projects use AWK
-somewhere in their build or documentation tooling.
+A version of AWK is installed on almost all Unix-based machines.
+In addition to ad-hoc usage, many large open-source projects use AWK somewhere in their build or documentation tooling.
 To name just a few
 examples: the Linux kernel uses it in the x86 tooling to <a href="https://github.com/torvalds/linux/blob/b9bbe6ed63b2b9f2c9ee5cbd0f2c946a2723f4ce/arch/x86/tools/chkobjdump.awk">check</a>